 SI Programs take place on Friday from 9 a.m. - 12:30 p.m. on the following dates:

-- Workshop 1 - Strategic Influencing and Communication
+- October 5 - Strategic Influencing and Communication for Women

-- Workshop 2 - Strategic Influencing and Communication for Women
+- October 12 – Strategic Influencing and Communication

-- Workshop 3 - Advanced Strategic Influencing and Communication
+- November 9 - Cross-Cultural Influencing and Communication

-- Workshop 4 - Cross Cultural Influencing and Communication
+- November 16 – Advanced Strategic Influencing and Communication

-Students may begin by taking Strategic Influencing and Communication or Strategic Influencing and Communication for Women, Advanced Strategic Influencing and conclude with Cross-Cultural Influencing.
+Students may begin by taking Strategic Influencing and Communication for Women or Strategic Influencing and Communication, either of these introductory sessions may be followed by Cross-Cultural Influencing and conclude with Advanced Strategic Influencing.